tldr-pages/tldr/pages/common/gt.md

 `gt repo init`

-- Create a new branch stacked on top of the current branch and commit staged changes with:
+- Create a new branch stacked on top of the current branch and commit staged changes:

 `gt branch create {{branch_name}}`